julianbautista/ztf_stamps/README.md

 1. First download the metadata associated with the transient list

  `python bin/ztf_download_metadata.py --table BTS_transients_2021-07-05.csv --outdir metatables --phase-min 50 --phase-max 150 --ifirst 0 --ilast 130 --overwrite`

  You can add `--ifirst` and `--ilast` options if you want to download only some of them.
 These are the indexes in the table.

 2. Merge the tables you want into a single one using

  `python bin/ztf_merge_metadata.py ...`

-3. Download the data using
+3. Download the data.
+First login into a computing node (not a login node)

+ `qlogin  -P P_lsst -l ct=15:00:00,vmem=10000M`

+ Then launch the script

-`python bin/ztf_download_images.py ...`
+ `python bin/ztf_download_images.py --table one_metatable.csv --overwrite `

+ To follow the progress, login in the same machine with the following command, replacing XXXX with the correct number:

+ `ssh -J username@cca.in2p3.fr -L 8787:localhost:8787 username@ccwigeXXXX.in2p3.fr`